carpentries/instructor-training/10-carpentries.md

         *   [Get Involved][dc-join]
 *   Our lessons are hosted on GitHub;
     contributions to them and discussion of changes happens via GitHub pull requests and issues, and the lessons are published using GitHub Pages.
+More detail is listed below.
     *   [Data Carpentry on GitHub][dc-github]
     *   [Software Carpentry on GitHub][swc-github]
 *   Both Software and Data Carpentry have public discussion lists